 Jennifer Anderson received her Bachelor of Science in Education in Speech Pathology in 1995 from Miami University, Oxford, Ohio.
 She then went on to receive her Master of Science in Audiology from the Institute of Sound and Vibration Research, University of Southampton, England.
 She worked for over 10 years in the UK’s National Health Service (NHS), where she held a variety of managerial and clinical roles at both community and teaching hospital level.
 These included managing the introduction of the universal Newborn Hearing Screening Program for three London Boroughs and being Chair for the Children’s Hearing Services Working Group during her time at the Cambridge University Hospitals NHS Foundation Trust (Addenbrooke’s).
-Since immigrating to Canada, she has been providing diagnostic services to the ENT Associates and rehabilitation services at Helix Hearing Care in Barrie.
-More recently she has served as a Professor for the Communicative Disorders Assistant post-graduate course at Georgian College, Barrie.
 She has enjoyed teaching, assisting in professional development, and providing mentorship throughout her career (to students and practicing clinicians in the UK, Canada and Australia).

 Elected Professional Member (AUD), District 5